Atenolol 50mg Film-Coated Tablets or Totamol 50mg Film-Coated Tablets

 Increased risk of severe postural hypotension.

 Administration of atenolol in pregnancy may be associated with reduced foetal growth, which is greatest when started in early pregnancy, such as in the second trimester and is related to the duration of treatment.
-The risk of adverse effects to the foetus or neonate is greater in severely hypertensive pregnancies.
+The risk of adverse effects to the foetus or neonate is greater in severely hypotensive pregnancies (including low birth weight).

 However, atenolol has been used effectively under close supervision for the treatment of hypertension in the third trimester.